The high-speed train from Amsterdam (the Netherlands) to Paris (France) is called the Thalys train.

 Although the only high-speed direct connection between Brussels (BE) and Paris (FR) is the Thalys train, the other stations are also served by regional and international IC trains.

-You can travel from Amsterdam to Antwerp and Brussel via local trains, look around for 1 or 2 days and then continue your train travel to Paris by Thalys train.
+You can travel from Amsterdam to Antwerp and Brussels via local trains, look around for 1 or 2 days and then continue your train travel to Paris by Thalys train.
 Or continue by train in France, and head to Nice or Strasbourg.

 Metro lines 5 and 4 will bring you all over Paris and are easily connected to other metro lines.